kekyo/screw-up/README.md

 This project was developed as a successor to [RelaxVersioner](https://github.com/kekyo/RelaxVersioner/).
 While RelaxVersioner was designed for the .NET platform and added NPM support options, it did not integrate well with Git tags.
 Therefore, this project was designed with Vite plugin usage in mind, focusing on the most optimal workflow and specifications.

+The algorithm for calculating version numbers from Git tags is identical to RelaxVersioner.
+This means that if you are maintaining server code with ASP.NET Core, you can treat the .NET version as completely unified.

 ## License